What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 Vegetarian Sides & Appetizers at Teriyaki Madness

 • Edamame: Steamed young soybeans, lightly salted.
-Vegan and a high-protein starter.
+Vegan, and a high-protein starter.

 • Stir-Fried Veggies: A house mix of cabbage, broccoli, zucchini, onions, and carrots tossed with the vegan stir-fry sauce.
 Available in Junior, Regular, and Large.